tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/版本升级_intl_en.md

 - During minor version upgrade, the system will automatically detect the minor version and upgrade to the latest version, and you cannot select a target version.
 - Cross-major version upgrade isn't supported.
 For example, you cannot upgrade the major version from 3.2 to 4.0.
 For version differences, see [Storage Engine and Version](https://intl.cloud.tencent.com/document/product/240/31706).

 >?You can implement the upgrade of major version from 3.2 to 4.0 through data migration.
-For more information, see [Migration from MongoDB to TencentDB for MongoDB](https://cloud.tencent.com/document/product/571/13724).

 ## Notes